 - You either had actual or constructive possession of a controlled substance.
 In other words, you had the drug on your person, such as in your pocket, or in a spot that you had control over, like the trunk of your car or hidden under your bed.

+Legal representation is also important during police questioning to protect you from giving statements that could be used against you.
 Don’t talk to the police or prosecutors unless your attorney is with you.

+An experienced drug crime attorney will have worked with the prosecutors handling your case many times before.
+They can draw on their relationships and understanding of the local court system to lessen or dismiss your charges.
 Your lawyer will go over what happened both before and after your arrest.
-Importantly, he or she will assess whether there was probable cause to charge you with a crime.
+Importantly, they will assess whether there was probable cause to charge you with a crime.
 This includes determining if the heroin really belonged to you.